alexnitta/laptop/README.md

 less ~/laptop.log
 ```

-### VS Code

-I use Visual Studio Code as my IDE, and fortunately it has a [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) feature that helps when moving to a new machine.

 ## Dotfiles

 Dotfiles are configuration files for various tools, such as `.bash_profile` for the bash shell.
 Most likely, you've already made your own modifications to various dotfiles, and you will want to take these with you when setting up a new machine.